limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 ![](working-with-data_files/figure-html/firstplot_theme-1.png)<!-- -->

 To save the plot, we can use the `ggsave()` function.
 I am saving this file in another folder called output.
 You can save the plots to different formats too.
+You can also click the 'Export' button available in the 'Plots' tab, but this action is not good for reproducibility.
+Please do not take screenshots of the image and use that in your reports!

 ```r